bitrise-io/devcenter/_articles/jp/tips-and-tricks/android-tips-and-tricks.md

 You can use use both, only one of them or neither if your project’s default configuration meets your heap capacity needs.
 Please note that these Env Vars with the `-Xms` and `-Xmx` parameters might get overridden based on your configuration.

-Limiting the allowed heap size the JVM processes use (for example, Gradle) is useful if there’s not enough heap capacity available in the system and you wish to avoid paging/swapping.
-This helps to maintain steady performance for the running programs.

 ## Emulators

 You can find and use our Android emulator steps to create & boot emulators: